mattyHerzig/winamp2-on-obs/README.md

     - Change the tracklist by modifying, or creating more, of the track templates.
 A track requires the artist name, the title, and the name of the file as the url.
 For the url to work as simply the name of the file, it must be located in the same file directory as `index.html` from the unzipped file.
 You can delete the default ones if you want.
     - Change the skin by modifying the skin url (You can get a new skin by downloading one from the [Winamp Skin Museum](https://skins.webamp.org/), and clicking \[<u>Download</u>\] at the bottom of the screen.
 After, copy the path just as you do for a track)
 - Filters
-    - I highly recommend using additional OBS filters from [OBS ShaderFilter Plus](https://obsproject.com/forum/resources/obs-shaderfilter-plus.929/)
+    - I highly recommend using additional OBS filters from [OBS Shaderfilter](https://github.com/exeldro/obs-shaderfilter/)
-    - On the Scene, I used Brightness and Sharpen from OBS, and `bloom.shader`, `pixelation.shader`, and `VHS.shader` from OBS ShaderFilter Plus
+    - On the Scene, I used Brightness and Sharpen from OBS, and `bloom.shader`, `pixelation.shader`, and `VHS.shader` from OBS ShaderFilter
-    - On Sources e.g. Media Sources or Game Capture, I used Color Correction from OBS and `drunk.shader` from OBS ShaderFilter Plus.
+    - On Sources e.g. Media Sources or Game Capture, I used Color Correction from OBS and `drunk.shader` from OBS ShaderFilter.
 I also used Image Mask/Blend with either `feathered corners (for small sources).png` or `feathered corners (for big sources).png` depending on how big I was gonna make it ([tutorial](https://www.youtube.com/watch?v=hzWwGN6ndYU)).
 If you're going to feather the corners, you have to crop it through the filters with Crop/Pad, rather than just holding holding Alt on the preview and dragging.
     - If you'd like to see the exact settings I used for each filter, import the `winamp2onobs.json` scene collection on OBS

 ## Credit